microsoft/WhatTheHack/027-FHIRPoweredHealthcare/readme.md

 ## Learning Objectives
 In the FHIR Powered Healthcare hack, you will implement healthcare reference architecture samples in Azure to extract, transform and load patient data in standardize FHIR format and persist them to a FHIR Compliant store for patient recrord access.
-You will deploy an FHIR Event Processing event-driven architecture to publish FHIR CRUD events to an Event Hub.
-Consumers subcribed to these event can trigger downstream workflows when ever a new FHIR CRUD event is published.
+You will deploy a FHIR Event Processing event-driven architecture to publish FHIR CRUD events to an Event Hub.
+Consumers subcribed to these event can trigger downstream workflows whenever a new FHIR CRUD event is created.

 To get you started, you will be guided through a sequence of challenges to extract, transform, load and access patient data using the following Azure managed services (PaaS):
 1. **[Azure API for FHIR](https://docs.microsoft.com/en-us/azure/healthcare-apis/overview)** as a centralized FHIR Compliant data management solution to persist FHIR bundles.